Jaga00/alx_python/python-hello_world/README.md

 This is my introduction to Python programming.
+Hope to enjoy.